foreverluiscastro/comic_book_management_app/README.md

-# Getting Started with Create React App
+# My Comic Book Management App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+My name is Luis Castro and this is my Comic Book Management App.

-## Available Scripts
+## Repository Information

-In the project directory, you can run:
+This project is made up of two repositories.
+[One](https://github.com/foreverluiscastro/comic_book_management_app) runs a React frontend and the [other](https://github.com/foreverluiscastro/phase-3-ruby-group-project-rack-react) runs a Rack backend.

 ### `npm start`